IIITLucknowSWEngg/CSITTeam011/SRS.md

 ## 2. **Scope**

-The Groww Clone is designed to provide users with a platform where they can:
+The Groww Competitor is designed to provide users with a platform where they can:

 - Track their stock and mutual fund investments.
 - Create and manage a personal portfolio.